 io.spaceandtime.jdbc.JdbcDriver.
 If the Find Class button doesn't work, try saving the connection first, then returning and hitting Find Class again.

 - Hit "Ok" to save the new library and settings

 JDBC works on password authentication, while Space and Time operates on more secure public/private key authentication.
-The JDBC configuration requires a few non-standard properties to account for these differences.
+The JDBC configuration requires one non-standard properties to account for these differences.